-combinations used (Fig. 5).
-Assuming that the velocity variations during this time-span is mostly due to noise, the standard deviation of the dv/v time-series is a good proxy for the measurement stability.
-Because we exploit a late time-window (7-16s) in the correlation function for measuring the dv/v changes, we ensure to minimise diurnal physical changes that arise at earlier time-windows (Richter et al. 2014; Sens-Schönfelder & Eulenfeld 2019).
+We quantify the effect of multiple station averaging relative to the noise level in the final dv/v estimation.
+The standard deviation of the velocity time-series dv/v over all time samples of the 10 days prior to the earthquake can be plotted as a function of the stacking duration window and the number of combinations used (Fig. 5).
+Assuming that the velocity variations during this time-span is mostly due to noise, this standard deviation is a good proxy of the signal to noise ratio of (SNR) of the dv/v time-series and for the measurement stability.
+Because we exploit a late time-window (starting at 7 s, which corresponds to ~ 21 wavelengths at 3Hz, the lower limit of the used bandpass) in the correlation function for measuring the dv/v changes, we ensure to minimise diurnal physical changes that arise when processing earlier times (Richter et al. 2014; Sens-Schönfelder & Eulenfeld 2019).
 To construct the plot, we use all 6 self-correlations (AC+SC) for each of the ten stations.
 After shuffling the 60 combinations randomly in a list, we split them into multiple subsets corresponding to 6 (10 subsets), 10 (6 subsets), 15 (4 subsets), and 30 combinations (2 subsets).
 For each subset, we average the velocity changes using the similarity matrix stacking (equation 4) described in the methods (section 2.2) and extract the standard deviation of the obtained dv/v.
 We perform these calculations at several time resolution using different durations for the stacking window of the correlation functions ranging from 1 minute (no stacking) to 1 day stack.
 Finally, we also build the plots considering only the inner-ring stations (interstation distances from 260 to 670 m) and the outer-ring stations (interstation distances from 570 to 1580 m).
-The ring conventions are shown in Figure 1b.
+The ring conventions are shown in Figure []b.